 Geological Survey Fact Sheet 2004-3099 2005 By Cheryl J. Hapke and Krystal R. Green Along central California’s Big Sur coast, the rugged Santa Lucia Mountains descend abruptly into the Pacific Ocean.
-Maintaining safe access along the Coast Highway is essential for both tourism and the livelihood of local residents.
-U.S. Ocean Explorer.
+Ocean Explorer.
 Serpentinites form when seawater reacts with peridotite - rocks that form the Earth's mantle and have been brought up to the seafloor by tectonic processes.

 This picture shows a hand sample of a serpentinite recovered from the Atlantis Massif.
 Thin fractures in the serpentinite are filled with calcium carbonate.
 Sample is 16cm wide.
 Click image for larger view and image credit.
 Volcano Hazards Program.
 Magma contains dissolved gases, which provide the driving force that causes most volcanic eruptions.

 As magma rises towards the surface and pressure decreases, gases are released from the liquid portion of the magma (melt) and continue to travel upward and are eventually released into the atmosphere.
 Large eruptions can release enormous amounts of gas in a short time.
 The 1991 eruption of Mt.
 Pinatubo is thought to have injected more than 250 megatons of gas into the upper atmosphere on a single day.
 However, even if magma never reaches the surface, gases can often escape continuously into the atmosphere from the soil, volcanic vents, fumaroles, and hydrothermal systems.
 By far the most abundant volcanic gas is water vapor, which is harmless.
 Glacial Landforms.
 SOSE - Coastal Upwelling Online Learning Activity.